Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 >**Playblast Root Directory**: Path to a directory in which playblasts will be saved to<br/>
-**Open Webbrowser after Playblast**: Open default browser after playblast which points to shot on kitsu<br/>
+**Open Web browser after Playblast**: Open default browser after playblast which points to shot on kitsu<br/>
 **Open Video Sequence Editor after Playblast**: Open a new scene with Sequence Editor and playback playblast after playblast creation<br/>